-Some readers received an email about the offer, while others discovered it under the My Account/Promotions section of their account at Southwest.com.
+Readers are finding the offer under the My Account/Promotions section of their account at Southwest.com.
 We’ll show you how to check and see if you’ve been targeted further below.

 Southwest Credit Card Promotion Details

-Southwest is offering the following to targeted Southwest Rapid Rewards members and Southwest credit card holders:
+Southwest is offering the following to targeted Southwest Rapid Rewards members who are also Southwest credit card holders:

-So for THIS promotion, if you earn the minimum 6,000 points by June 30, you’d earn an additional 1,500 Southwest points.
+For this promotion, if you earn the minimum 6,000 points by October 31, you’d earn an additional 1,800 Southwest points.